The Dam Busters (film): Awards

 The film was nominated for an Oscar for Best Special Effects, and was also nominated for BAFTA awards for Best British Film, Best Screenplay and Best Film From Any Source.

 Box office

 The film was the most successful film at the British box office in 1955 but performed poorly at the US box office, like most British war movies of this era.

+According to Richard Todd in 1993, the film was not a success in the US as audiences were not informed that it was a true story.
+If audiences had known that it was a true story, Todd thought it would have been a great success.
+Audiences in the US in 1955, however, thought that to hit a dam with a bomb that bounced was total fiction.

 Legacy

+Director George Lucas hired Gilbert Taylor, responsible for special effects photography on The Dam Busters, to be the director of photography for the film Star Wars.
+The attack on the Death Star in the climax of Star Wars is a deliberate and acknowledged homage to the climactic sequence of The Dam Busters.
+In the former film, rebel pilots have to fly through a trench while evading enemy fire and fire a proton torpedo at a precise distance from the target to destroy the entire base with a single explosion; if one run fails, another run must be made by a different pilot.
+In addition to the similarity of the scenes, some of the dialogue is nearly identical.
+Star Wars also ends with an Elgarian march, like The Dam Busters.
+The same may be said of 633 Squadron, in which a squadron of de Havilland Mosquitos must drop a bomb on a rock overhanging a key German factory at the end of a Norwegian fjord.

 On 16 May 2008, a commemoration of the 65th anniversary was held at Derwent Reservoir, including a flypast by a Lancaster, Spitfire, and Hurricane.
 The event was attended by actor Richard Todd, representing the film crew and Les Munro, the last surviving pilot from the original raid, as well as Mary Stopes-Roe, the elder daughter of Sir Barnes Wallis.

 On 17 May 2018, a commemoration of the 75th anniversary was held, in which a restored version of the film was broadcast live from the Royal Albert Hall, and hosted by Dan Snow.
 The film was simulcast into over 300 cinemas nationwide.